2017 Asian Indoor and Martial Arts Games: Test events

-The Martial Arts Arena hosted the Asian Kickboxing Championships between 26–30 April with athletes from up to 20 countries competing over the course of five days.
+The Martial Arts Arena hosted the Asian Kickboxing Championships between 26 and 30 April with athletes from up to 20 countries competing over the course of five days.
 The competition included 27 categories for men and 10 for women which were featured in the Ring and 28 categories for men and 16 for women on the Tatami.
 The event saw up to 354 medals awarded.